 The Astral World explained and explored

-There are more misconceptions about the Astral World than almost any other occult subject we can think of.
+There are more misconceptions about the Astral World than most other occult subject we can think of.
 In this particular investigation we hope to clear up some of these misconceptions and solve some of the puzzles which confront the sincere seeker interested in FACTS, rather than third-hand speculations and the fantasies of untrained psychics who only partially understand what they see and experience during their travels on the Astral plane.

 To some "The Astral" is the abode of bliss, a happy land, where we dwell amongst the beautiful surroundings we craved in vain when on earth.
 As such it is known as "Summerland" by spiritualists, "Devachan" by theosophists and a host of other names among "New Age" followers of all tints and shades.
 It is the reward for all the undeserved miseries of earthly life; the place where all dreams come true.